 How To Fix WordPress White Screen Of Death

-You are in hurry and you want to fix this issue within time.
-But sincerely, it will take more than 2 minutes to find the cause not the solution.
+You are in a hurry, and you want to fix this issue within time.
+But sincerely, it will take more than 2 minutes to find the cause, not the solution.

-Personally, to find the cause of WordPress white screen I set debugging to on.
-This is the first step I do first because it saves me a lot time.
+Personally, to find the cause of the WordPress white screen, I set debugging to on.
+This is the first step I do first because it saves me a lot of time.

 It is my personal way to solve the issue, so let’s start finding the cause and solution.